opencollective/opencollective-bot/README.md

 > Note that OpenCollective bot won't message issues opened by maintainers or other OpenCollective admin members.

+> PS.: You can test your configuration at `https://opencollective-bot.now.sh/validate`!

 ##### Default Messages

 - `backers`